FROM SICK CARE TO HEALTH CREATION

 The Bridge (Implementation): We need a strategic infrastructure that translates "Lab Bench" discoveries into "Market Impact."

-True prevention is not passive; it is the active pursuit of holistic health.
-My talk is to re-engineer our social infrastructure—our cities, our food systems, our insurance models—so that metabolic optimization becomes the default setting of modern life, not a luxury for the few.
+True prevention isn't passive.
+It's the active pursuit of holistic health.
+My talk is about re-engineering our social infrastructure—our cities, food systems, insurance models—so metabolic optimization becomes the default setting of modern life, not a luxury for the few.

 Scientific validation is the scarcest resource in the wellness economy.
 Your research is the raw material for this new infrastructure.